A financial glossary of plain English for the finance sector and beyond

 It’s no secret that the language of money can be inaccessible, inconsistent and confusing for New Zealanders.
 De-jargoning Money is the result of the collective effort of some bright and passionate people from across the finance community, and beyond, to work together on demystifying money.

 The focus was also on standardising industry language, removing jargon, banishing outdated terms, and trying to avoid the many acronyms.
 We know that many terms are not readily understood by New Zealanders: this is a chance to reshape and demystify our customer and consumer-facing language.
-We now want your feedback.

 Where will this be used?